andrewjahn/AndysBrainBook/docs/MRIcroGL/MRIcroGL_3_ViewingImages.rst

 Viewing the Intensity over Slices &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

 One of the new features in MRIcroGL is the ability to visualize the changes in intensity over multiple slices.
 First, you will need to find the top of a "hidden" window pane at the bottom of the MRIcroGL viewer; click and drag it up to see another window.
-Then, find an axial slice that clearly shows both lateral ventricle, click somehwere in the lefthand side of the brain, hold down the ``option`` key, and drag the mouse to the righthand side of the brain.
+Then, find an axial slice that clearly shows both lateral ventricle, click somewhere in the left-hand side of the brain, hold down the ``option`` key, and drag the mouse to the right-hand side of the brain.
 You will see an intensity profile generated in the bottom window, depicting how the intensity changes over the slices that you selected.
 Note that in this case there are two dips in intensity, indicating where the line you drew crossed over the lower-intensity ventricles.

 .. figure:: 03_IntensityProfile.png